The length of your blog posts is a big deal, right?

 If you know the topic you’re writing about well and have planned what different aspects you’re going to discuss then you should have at least some idea of how long the article is going to be.

 Look at similar bloggers in your niche.
 Read their work.
 It might give you some direction.

 What do the experts say about blog length?

 The experts have their theories and if you’re struggling, they’re often not bad recommendations to base your word count on.

-We all want people to read our work; there would be little point in writing it otherwise and the professionals claim that word count does have a big effect on what type of engagement you will see from your audience.
+We all want people to read our work; there would be little point in writing it otherwise.
+The professionals do claim that word count has a big effect on what type of engagement you see from your audience.

 Do you want to create a discussion?

 Do you want people to share your work?